awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-case-2.md

 }
 ```

-When any action in a list fails to complete successfully, the SIP media application invokes the Lambda function to notify you of the failure, and to get a new set of actions to run on that call\.
+When any action in a list fails to complete successfully, the SIP media application invokes the AWS Lambda function to notify you of the failure, and to get a new set of actions to run on that call\.
 The following event shows the sample payload for the `ACTION_FAILED` invocation event type after a `PlayAudio` action\.

 ```
 {